 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Prosthodontist is to move to a higher paying state like CA. Right now, the highest paying states for Prosthodontists are CA, TX, FL, 0 and 0.
+One of the easiest ways to increase your salary as a Prosthodontist is to move to a higher paying state like FL.
+Right now, the highest paying states for Prosthodontists are FL, VA, 0, 0 and -.

-3 other factors that can increase your salary as A Prosthodontist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Prosthodontist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Prosthodontists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Prosthodontists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.

 Pros and Cons

 Here are some of the pros and cons of being a Prosthodontist.

 |Suitable for people who likes to solve problems mentally|